konstantin-evo/linkedin-skill-assessments-quizzes/spring-framework-quiz.md

 The `@Controller` annotation is used to mark the class as the controller.

 The `@RestController` annotation  is a specialized version of the controller.
-It includes:
-- the `@Controller` annotation
-- the `@ResponseBody` annotations
-… so as a result, simplifies the controller implementation
+It includes the `@Controller` annotation and the `@ResponseBody` annotations so as a result, simplifies the controller implementation

 The `@RequestMapping` annotation is used to map web requests to Spring Controller methods.

 The `@RequestParam` annotation is used to extract query parameters, form parameters, and even files from the request.